Emerald Ash Borer

 What steps is ECE taking to minimize the impact of EAB?

 ECE has developed an EAB Management and Response Plan.
 The plan includes removing healthy ash trees before they become infested.
 We are learning from other utilities that it is critical to be proactive.
 EAB populations quickly expand, making a reactive approach unmanageable and less effective.
-We began the removal process in counties under emergency quarantine near known infestations in Wisconsin and Minnesota.
+ECE has already removed many healthy ash trees within quarantined counties near known infestation areas.
+We will also be strategically targeting ash tree removal in other areas of high ash density throughout the service territory.
 Trees are marked by one of our certified arborists, and the property owner is notified of the plan.
 A contractor will later remove the trees or take the tops out to prevent the outage risk.
 This process will take several years to complete.

 Wisconsin quarantine map: https://datcpservices.wisconsin.gov/eab/articleassets/EABDetectionsQuarantines.pdf

 Minnesota quarantine map: https://mnag.maps.arcgis.com/apps/webappviewer/index.html?id=63ebb977e2924d27b9ef0787ecedf6e9

 Is there anything ECE members can do to identify EAB and prevent it from spreading?